 1. Charleston, SC

-Those looking to relocate to South Carolina will find Charleston's southern charm and history appealing.
-The locals are very welcoming and friendly, and the culture in the area is best characterized by proper manners and hospitality.
+Those looking to relocate to South Carolina will find Charleston's Southern charm and history appealing.
+The locals are welcoming and friendly, and the culture in the area is best characterized by proper manners and hospitality.

-As one of the oldest cities in the state, Charleston has plenty of well-preserved colonial-style structures along its beautiful cobbled streets.
-One of the most famous sites in the area is Fort Sumter, which was the site of the first shots of the American Civil War.
-It's also home to various other historical landmarks, such as the Drayton Hall mansion and the Magnolia Cemetery.
+As one of the oldest cities in the state, Charleston has plenty of well-preserved, colonial-style structures along its beautiful cobbled streets.
+One of the most famous sites in the city is Fort Sumter, where the first shots of the American Civil War were fired.
+Other historical landmarks include the Drayton Hall mansion and the Magnolia Cemetery.
+And for retirees who enjoy a good meal after sightseeing, Charleston does not disappoint.
+World-class dining includes restaurants such as Lowland, consistently named among the city’s best, where the James Beard Award-winning chef dishes up classic Southern comfort food with signature flair.

 2. Columbia, SC

-Columbia, South Carolina's capital, is home to a variety of interesting attractions, including the Riverbanks Zoo & Garden, which is a great place to visit with your grandkids.
-The city also boasts the largest indoor entertainment venue in the state, the 18,000-seat Colonial Life Arena.
+Columbia, South Carolina's capital, is home to a variety of interesting attractions, including the Riverbanks Zoo & Garden, a great place to explore when the grandkids come for a visit.
+The city also boasts the largest indoor entertainment venue in the state, the 18,000-seat Colonial Life Arena, home to the University of South Carolina Gamecocks, concerts, and other live events.

-Columbia is a college town, so it has more of a vibrant atmosphere that’s different from other cities and towns in the state.
+As a college town, Columbia has a vibrant atmosphere that’s a bit different from other cities and towns in the state.
 Its downtown area is full of trendy restaurants and bars, as well as live music performances throughout the year.

 3. Greenville, SC

-Greenville has a wide variety of art and culture to offer visitors and residents, especially retirees.
-The Museum of Art in the city features a huge collection of works by prominent southern artists, and the Upcountry History Museum is a must-visit for anyone who lives in the area, to explore Greenville's history and get a picture as to what life was like in Upstate South Carolina.
+Greenville has a wide variety of art and culture to offer visitors and residents.
+The Greenville County Museum of Art, for example, features an extensive collection of works by prominent Southern artists, and the Upcountry History Museum is a must-visit for anyone interested in exploring Greenville's history and understanding what life used to be like in Upstate South Carolina.

 4. Myrtle Beach, SC